Engaging Millennials At Work- What Makes Them Tick

 Millennials are generally described as those born in the 1980s and 1990s, which means the oldest members of the generation—also known as Generation Y—began entering the workforce in the late 1990s and early 2000s.
-According to the Pew Research Center (Source – Millennials are the largest workforce blog) Millennials surpassed all other generations in 2016 as the largest portion of the workforce.
+According to the Pew Research Center (add source link), Millennials surpassed all other generations in 2016 as the largest portion of the workforce.
 As of 2017, 56 million members of the workforce were born between 1981 and 1996, compared to Generation X, which accounted for about 53 million, and baby boomers, who accounted for about 41 million.

 As of 2019, the workforce breakdown by age looks like this:

 Baby Boomers: Baby boomers were born between 1944 and 1964.
 They’re current between 55-75 years old (76 million in the U.S.)

 Gen X: Gen X was born between 1965 – 1979 and are currently between 40-54 years old (82 million people in the U.S.)

 Gen Y or Millennials: Gen Y, or Millennials, were born between 1980 and 1994.
 They are currently between 25-39 years old.

 Gen Z: Gen Z is the newest generation to be named and were born between 1995 and 2015.
 They are currently between 4-24 years old.